Analysis | Crime fell in a locked-down New York City — but less than you might think

 The answer, in short, is that crime has fallen.
-Data reported by the New York Police Department through its CompStat system show that the number of major crimes committed in the city over the past 28 days is down by about 30 percent relative to the same period in 2019.
+Data reported by the New York Police Department through its CompStat system show that the number of major crimes committed in the city over the past 28 days are down by about 30 percent relative to the same period in 2019.
 That includes a few days before the lockdown, which was announced on March 20.
 In recent days, the drop relative to a year ago has been about a third.

 That drop isn’t consistent across categories.
 There were 20 homicides in the city during the period from March 16 to April 12 last year.
-This year, it’s only down to 18.
+This year, the count is only down to 18.

 A more sweeping contrast: Reported grand larcenies are down substantially.
 Burglaries, though?
 About where they were last year.